a2s-institute/foundations_course/content/ros/ROS_Nodes_Topics_Messages/exercises.md

 - Find out the type of message of this topic.
 - Get the message description (class attributes).
 - Write a node that publishes on that topic to make the turtle move (any movement).
 - Modify your node to make the trutle move in a circle.
-(Hint: tangential velocity = radius * angular velocity)
+(Hint: tangential linear velocity = radius x angular velocity)

 Note: the turtle can only move forward in the x direction, and rotate around the z-axis.

 ![spinning turtle](presentation/figures/task1.gif)

-<details><summary>Solution, don't click if you didn't solve yet</summary>
+<details><summary>Solution (don't click if you didn't solve yet)</summary>

 ```python
 #!/usr/bin/env python

 import rospy
 from geometry_msgs.msg import Twist

 rospy.init_node('commander')
 pub = rospy.Publisher('/turtle1/cmd_vel', Twist, queue_size=10)
 rate = rospy.Rate(100)

 msg = Twist()